hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 **Provisioner name: `"shell"`**

-The shell provisioner allows you to upload and execute a script as the root user within the guest machine.
+The shell provisioner allows you to upload and execute a script within the guest machine.

 Shell provisioning is ideal for users new to Vagrant who want to get up and running quickly and provides a strong alternative for users who aren't comfortable with a full configuration management system such as Chef or Puppet.

+For POSIX-like machines, the shell provisioner executes scripts with SSH.
+For Windows guest machines that are configured to use WinRM, the shell provisioner executes PowerShell and Batch scripts over WinRM.

 ## Options